 - Approval from Ventura College nursing program faculty for readmission to the nursing program.

-- If a Ventura College student does not pass Nursing Science 10 (first time), then the applicant must reapply to the nursing program if remediation courses are required.
-The student in this circumstance would no be eligible for Advanced Placement.
+- If a Ventura College student does not pass Nursing Science V10 (first time), then the applicant must reapply to the nursing program if remediation courses are required.
+The student in this circumstance would not be eligible for reentry.

 Denial of Admission: